 How Community Solar Works

-While both methods have reduced reliance on fossil fuels, the most significant difference between rooftop solar and community solar is convenience.
-Rooftop solar requirements include adequate roof space and access to sunlight, and permitting and installation.
-Once a rooftop solar system is installed and activated, the property owner is responsible for the maintenance of the modules, if they own the system.
-Community solar does not include rooftop installation or the associated requirements.
-Instead, the solar energy is generated by a nearby solar project that is constructed and operated by the project owner.
+While both methods of solar power for your property reduce reliance on fossil fuels, the most significant difference between rooftop solar and community solar is convenience.
+Rooftop solar requirements include financial ability, adequate roof space, unobstructed sunlight, permitting, and installation.
+Once a rooftop system is installed and activated, the property owner can be responsible for the maintenance of the modules.

 Did you know...

 Why Choose Us

 Pivot Energy is a national leader in the development of onsite solar projects and small utility solar projects, including community solar.

 Community solar subscribers are typically looking for a way to save on their overhead costs and methods to run a more sustainable business or home.
 They can achieve those goals by signing a solar services agreement (SSA) where they agree to buy the energy produced from a solar array.

 Due to limited capacity in solar farms, subscriptions are frequently sold before the construction of the community solar project.
 That means there usually is lag time from when a customer subscribes to an array, and when they will start to realize the benefits from renewable energy.
 This process may seem different from most other services or products, but the timeline is not unlike traditional rooftop solar.
 Once a company commits to solar, the array has to be permitted, constructed, and connected to the utility grid.
 This process can take anywhere between 9 to 18 months in some cases.
 A significant benefit to a Pivot subscriber is that there is no payment until the solar array is energized.
 Subscribers only pay for the energy produced by their array and nothing beforehand.